dali-lab/figma-workshop/README.md

 Congratulations, you just went from a blank screen to some gorgeous mockups.
 Now, we're going to use the mockups we've just made to build a site using HTML and CSS code!

 ## Development: HTML and CSS
+Chances are, by this point, we've spent most of our time on Figma.
+But that's okay!
+This is a Figma workshop, after all.
+Nevertheless, we're still going to get a sneak peak into how we move the designs we just made onto a real website.

+### Step 1: Clone This Repo
+(If you know how to do this, you can skip to step 2).

+You already see this README, so you're at our repo.
+If you haven't done so already, fork the repo by pressing the `fork` button in the upper right corner.
+Then, you'll be taken to your own account, with the project copied into it 🆒

+In the upper right, you'll see a green button that says "clone or download".
+Then paste the following code